-You should download each section's detailed study manual before going through those lessons in the Study app-especially if you are using the Today view-so that you have the detailed study manual to read/reference as you go through the scheduled lessons.
+We recommend downloading each section's detailed study manual before going through those lessons in the Study app-especially if you are using the Today view-so that you have the detailed study manual to read/reference as you go through the scheduled lessons.

 This study manual is intended to help you get through the source material faster than if you had no study manual.
-Some of the readings are very difficult to absorb on the first attempt.
+Some readings are very difficult to absorb on the first attempt.
 The study manual will help you pick out important information more quickly.